Victory Tour (The Jacksons): Planning and organization

-At a meeting, Frank DiLeo, a vice president at Epic Records, the Jacksons' label, told Sullivan that the group's talks with its original promoter had broken down and they were seeking a replacement.
+At a meeting, Frank DiLeo, a vice president of the Jacksons' label, Epic Records, told Sullivan that the group's talks with its original promoter had broken down and they were seeking a replacement.
 Sensing an opportunity, Sullivan returned to Boston and began putting together the financing to allow Stadium Management Corp.
-(SMC), the Patriots' subsidiary that operated the stadium, to promote the entire Victory Tour.
-Initially he partnered with Eddie DeBartolo, then owner of another NFL team, the San Francisco 49ers, in putting together a bid offering the Jacksons two-thirds of the tour's gross revenue against a guaranteed $40 million ($ million in modern dollars).
+(SMC), the Patriots' subsidiary that operated Foxboro Stadium, to promote the entire Victory Tour.
+Initially he partnered with Eddie DeBartolo, then-owner of another NFL team, the San Francisco 49ers, in putting together a bid offering the Jacksons two-thirds of the tour's gross revenue against a guaranteed $40 million ($ million in modern dollars).

-DeBartolo withdrew when he began to see the deal as too risky, but Sullivan persevered by himself, and in late April DiLeo told him at another meeting in Los Angeles that SMC, which had never handled a tour, would be the promoter of the year's most eagerly anticipated concert tour, expected to gross $70–80 million.
+DeBartolo withdrew from the bid when he began to see the deal as too risky.
+Sullivan persevered by himself, and in late April DiLeo told him at another meeting in Los Angeles that SMC, which had never handled a tour, would be the promoter of the year's most eagerly anticipated concert tour, expected to gross $70–80 million.
 The deal was very generous to the Jacksons.
 Sullivan had agreed that they would receive 83.4% of gross potential ticket revenues, which meant in practical terms that the group would be paid as if the show had sold out regardless of whether it actually did.
 That percentage was at least 25 points above what was at that time the industry standard for artists on tour.

 Sullivan also guaranteed the Jacksons an advance of $36.6 million ($ million in modern dollars).
-He put the Sullivan Stadium up as collateral for a $12.5 million loan to pay the first installment shortly before the tour started.
+He put Foxboro Stadium up as collateral for a $12.5 million loan to pay the first installment shortly before the tour started.
 The balance was due two weeks later.

 The month after winning the tour bid, Sullivan approached stadium managers at the NFL's meetings, many of whom were there to bid for future Super Bowls.
 He sought changes to their usual arrangements with touring performers in order to make the Victory Tour more profitable.
 Kansas City's Arrowhead Stadium, home of the Chiefs, agreed to accept only a $100,000 fee for the three opening concerts instead of its usual percentage of ticket sales and concessions.
 The Gator Bowl in Jacksonville, Florida, provided nearly half a million dollars' worth of free goods and services.
 Ultimately, 26 of the 55 dates were played in 17 stadiums that were home to NFL teams.
 But some others balked at Sullivan's demands.
 To use John F. Kennedy Stadium, Sullivan asked the city of Philadelphia for almost $400,000 in tax breaks and subsidies.
 Among them were free hotel rooms and suites for all tour workers, free use of the stadium and waiver of concession revenue.
 He said the Jacksons' presence would generate revenue that would make up the difference, but the city stood firm on some provisions.